10 Stimulating Memory Care Activities for Dementia Patients

 Read More: A Complete Checklist For Moving Into a Dementia Assisted Living Community

-Activities for Memory Care at Terra Vista of Oakbrook Terrace
+Memory Care Activities at Terra Vista of Oakbrook Terrace

 From art therapy to songwriting, Terra Vista residents have the opportunity to participate in various life enrichment activities that promote independence, personal expression, and sensory and intellectual stimulation.
 These activities have also been shown to slow the progression of dementia.